stuarttodd-dev/devkit-composer-link/README.md

   <p><strong>Composer Link</strong><br /><em>Local package path overrides for Composer.</em></p>
 </div>

-> **Beta software.** APIs and file names may change between releases.
-Test in a temporary project first, then pin the package version for your team.

 # devkit-composer-link

 **Local path overrides for Composer dependencies**, with a separate local manifest so your committed `composer.json` and `composer.lock` stay clean.